elpete/box-ngrok/README.md

 ### Ngrok integration with CommandBox

+Ngrok is a service that will proxy a locally-running server to the Internet where any coworker, friend, or client with a browser can view the local site site you have running.
+Use this to demo a new site or ask a friend to look at an error for you.
+This is also great for testing integration with 3rd party systems (like Stripe webhooks) while still developing on localhost!

 ## Usage
 Use the commands that come with this module to start and stop Ngrok shares.
 ### Start a share